zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesDefaultsTooltip.md

     ?>

 ### visible
-A value indicating if the tooltip should be displayed.
+If set to true the chart will display the series tooltip.
+By default the series tooltip is not displayed.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesDefaultsTooltip`